tiliajs/tilia/website/src/pages/compare.md

 }
 ```

+The types in tila are simpler: you use the native types and features of the
+programming language to declare if a value is `mutable` (ReScript) or `readonly`
+(TypeScript).
+No need for `WritableAtom<T[], [T[]], void>` 🙈.

+Tilia has a powerful `flush` mechanism that lets you implement world state
+transitions (batch updates).
+This is not possible with jotai (as of now) where
+updates are synchronous.

-**💡 Pro tip:** Tilia does not require a provider and makes it easier to update and track complex state. {.pro}
+**💡 Pro tip:** Tilia does not require a provider and makes it easy to update and track complex state. {.pro}

 </section>